Mwenezi District: Secondary and primary schools

 Notable schools in Mwenezi include Lundi Secondary School, situated along the Masvingo- Beitbridge Road, Masuture secondary school situated along Masvingo-Beitbridge Road just 60 km away from Lundi Christian high school, Mabhare Secondary School, north of the Mwenezi River but close to Manyuchi Dam, Dengenya Primary School, between Mwenezi and the Mushawe River, Kuwirirana Secondary School, Guiding Star Secondary School.
 Masogwe Baptist Secondary that was established in 2004 by Pst Nhamo Chigohi on the Neshuro Rd, Maranda High, Hlezana Secondary, Mwenezi Government School, Budirirai Secondary School, Rufaro Secondary School, Masuture Secondary School, Makawire Primary School, Shazhaume Primary School, Pambe Primary School, Zvirikure Primary School, Sarahuro Primary School, Masongwe Primary School, Hebron High School, Neshuro Secondary School, Neshuro Primary School, Rutenga Primary School, Gegare Primary School, Matibi Primary School.
 However, not all villages have secondary schools.
 Some students, especially those from villages along the Mwenezi River, below the main wall of the Manyuchi Dam, have to walk long distances to school, about fifteen to twenty kilometers.
 This state of affairs discourages students from going to school, instead opting to cross the border and go to South Africa.

 Economy

 The district's main employers are sugarcane plantations in Rutenga, Triangle and Chiredzi all connected by a railway line from Bulawayo.
 The cattle ranchers, before the influx of commercial farms in 2000, used to employ many people.
 As in most rural districts in the country, many people are also employed in the civil service mainly as teachers and nurses.

 The people in the district had always trekked to the mines of South Africa.
 However, the number of migrant workers has increased in recent times due to the economic recession that Zimbabwe has been going through.
 Few young people remain in the villages across the district, preferring to take their chances in South Africa working one menial contract job after the next.
 The Beitbridge on the border with South Africa makes their trek easier.

+In the early 2010's, fish farming projects were introduced in several major dams as a way to combat poverty in the district caused by the drought induced decline in agriculture.

+In 2024, Rutenga - within Mwenezi District - became home to a new agro-processing complex for paprika and sesame, backed by Sustainable Agriculture Technology (SAT) and investors.
+The projects operate under PapriAfrika and SesAfrika, allowing smallholder farmers a 24.5 % share, and process up to 840 tonnes of paprika annually alongside sesame value-addition products such as oil and dehulled seeds.